Let authenticity drive the bus

 I’ve worked several different jobs since I was 13 years old.
-I've been:

 a customer service rep